Skip to content

 Analysis utilities.

-Single Responsibility: Analyze ANY FASTA file.
+Analyze ANY FASTA file.
 Works with MucOneUp outputs or external sequences.
+Requires --config at the top level.

 Usage: